fasttime/JScrewIt/packages/~solution/readme.md

-# novem
+# ~solution

 This is the solution framework used by [JScrewIt](https://github.com/fasttime/JScrewIt).
-It is named after the word for the number nine in Latin, because in a prior draft of the project there were nine solution types.
+It was previously named *novem* after the word for the number nine in Latin, because in a prior draft of the project there were nine solution types.

 ## Overview